FlavScents AInsights Entry for Ethyl Furaneol (CAS: 27538-10-9)

 4. Use in Flavors

-Ethyl furaneol is extensively used in flavor formulations, particularly in fruit, caramel, and confectionery profiles.
-It serves as a key component in strawberry and other berry flavors, enhancing sweetness and providing depth.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor profiles.
-It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+Ethyl furaneol is extensively used in flavor formulations, particularly in fruit, caramel, and confectionery applications.
+It serves as a key impact note, enhancing sweetness and providing depth to flavor profiles.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in specific applications like caramel or strawberry flavors.
+Ethyl furaneol is stable under typical processing conditions, though it may degrade at extremely high temperatures or in highly acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature